 We sometimes feel like our winter linens and blankets brazed a storm when they come out of the machine dryer-all wrinkled and lifeless.
 This reminds us that we need to make smart use of the machine dryer.

-If you take out your winter linens and blankets slightly early from the dryer i.e. prior to the ending of the drying cycle, it is easy to smooth out all creases since they are a little damp and therefore, more flexible.
+GSC Tip: If you take out your winter linens and blankets slightly early from the dryer i.e. prior to the end of the drying cycle, it is easy to smooth out all creases since they are a little damp and therefore, more flexible.

 4. Pack the Bulk to Reduce Volume